nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-28/lab/README.md

 You should have a backend which allows you to use HTTP requests to authenticate, create tasks, and persist those tasks across multiple logins.
 There should be a MongoDB which creates and stores records, and your API should be live an accessible via Heroku.

+You must also add a GET route `/priority/:level` which returns any tasks for that user at the given priority level.

 ## Frontend

 You should have a sign-in portal that allows users to log in to view their tasks.
-Implement OAuth sign in / sign up with either Google or GitHub.
 You should then allow users to see their list of tasks, add some tasks, and modify existing tasks.
 All of this should be mobile responsive.

 ### Use CodeSandbox